Joystream/community-repo/workinggroup-reports/storage_group/report-15.md

-# Storage Working Group Status Reporting - 14
+# Storage Working Group Status Reporting - 15

 ## Storage Lead : _0x2bc_

 ### Report:

-This is the 14th report for the Storage Provider Working Group.
+This is the 15th report for the Storage Provider Working Group.
 Storage nodes have been quite stable for last week.

-The providers which had low speeds are now upgraded and available.
-Lead SP role is filled with 0x2bc.
-Now report includes server's cost.
+1/ New proposal on Storage Working Group salaries has been accepted https://testnet.joystream.org/#/proposals/576 2/ SW Group agreed to have lower salaries but have no changes in the total SP number 3/ Work on the follwing OKRs is in progress:
+3.1/ 22.SP-1 - Storage OKRs
+3.2/ 22.SP-2 - Storage Provider Sanctions
+   First drafts are developed and being discussed.

-## Current ipfs repo size : 734.06GB
+## Current ipfs repo size : 741 GB

 ### 0x2bc

 - Worker ID: 22
-- Tokens earned: 70.0000 kJOY
+- Tokens earned: 1.6406 MJOY
-- Missed: 280.0000 kJOY
+- Missed: 468.2650 kJOY
 - Location: France
 - Storage capacity: 1.92TB
 - Type of storage: SSD